Does My Website Use Cookies?

 If you own a website, it most likely uses internet cookies and is impacted by data privacy laws.

-Here’s a quick summary of what you need to do to detect those cookies and ensure you’re using them in a legally complaint way:
+Here’s a quick summary about how to detect those cookies to ensure you’re using them in a legally complaint way:

 • To determine what cookies your website uses, you can enter your URL into a website cookie scanner or manually find them.